Unbiased Binning for Fairness-aware Attribute Representation: Introduction

 \section{Introduction}

-For various reasons such as augmenting privacy preservation and minimizing the impact of noise~\cite{mironchyk2017monotone}, attribute binning (also known as bucketization) is widely applied in domains such as credit scoring~\cite{oliveira2008rigorous,zeng2014necessary}, where the raw attribute values are partitioned into discrete intervals, known as bins or buckets\footnote{We use the terms ``bin'' and ``bucket'' interchangeably.}, each representing a category of values.
+For various reasons such as augmenting privacy preservation and minimizing the impact of noise~\cite{mironchyk2017monotone}, data sharing platforms often apply attribute binning (also known as bucketization) in domains such as credit scoring, {\em before} (publicly) sharing a dataset~\cite{oliveira2008rigorous,zeng2014necessary}.
+Binning partitions the raw attribute values into discrete intervals, known as bins or buckets\footnote{We use the terms ``bin'' and ``bucket'' interchangeably.}, each representing a category of values.
 The original attribute values that fall into a given interval are replaced by the bin value.
-Equal-size (aka. equal-frequency) binning, in particular, ensures an equal number of tuples fall inside each bucket~\cite{kotsiantis2006discretization,boulle2005optimal}.
+For instance, equal-size (aka. equal-frequency) binning ensures an equal number of tuples fall inside each bucket~\cite{kotsiantis2006discretization,boulle2005optimal}.

 Despite its conceptual simplicity and computational appeal, the process of attribute bucketization frequently induces unintended biases, thereby amplifying preexisting disparities embedded within the dataset.
+Since downstream analytics depend critically on the statistical properties of the input data, such biases can directly translate into unfairnesses in the outcomes of learned models.
 To further clarify this issue, let us present the following motivation example.